streamdata-gallery-organizations/sendgrid/_listings/sendgrid/usersettingsenforced-tls-get-postman.md

   "info": {
     "name": "SendGrid Get User Settings Enforced Tls", "_postman_id": "25c6e3d1-2d2b-445e-bd8c-fb62cccee849",
     "description": "**This endpoint allows you to retrieve your current Enforced TLS settings.**\n\nThe Enforced TLS settings specify whether or not the recipient is required to support TLS or have a valid certificate.
-See the [SMTP Ports User Guide](https://sendgrid.com/docs/Classroom/Basics/Email_Infrastructure/smtp_ports.html) for more information on opportunistic TLS.\n\n**Note:** If either setting is enabled and the recipient does not support TLS or have a valid certificate, we drop the message and send a block event with “TLS required but not supported” as the description.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+See the [SMTP Ports User Guide](https://sendgrid.com/docs/Classroom/Basics/Email_Infrastructure/smtp_ports.html) for more information on opportunistic TLS.\n\n**Note:** If either setting is enabled and the recipient does not support TLS or have a valid certificate, we drop the message and send a block event with ???TLS required but not supported??? as the description.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [